AlbericoD/overwolf-modern-react-boilerplate/template/README.md

 - **Build.** Folders and structure ready for use in the overwolf store.

-- **CI/CD - Experimental** continuous development, continuous testing, continuous integration, continuous deployment
+- **CI/CD** continuous development, continuous testing, continuous integration, continuous deployment

 ---